Life Insurance for Glyburide users.

 Yes, individuals who have been prescribed Glyburide to help them treat their type 2 diabetes can and often will be able to qualify for a traditional term or whole life insurance policy.
 In fact, they may even be able to qualify for a simplified issue life insurance policy which won’t require them to have to take a medical exam!

 Why do life insurance companies care if I’ve been prescribed Glyburide?

-Life insurance companies “care” if an individual has been prescribed Glyburide because it is a prescription medication that is specifically used to help treat type 2 diabetics which is pre-existing medical condition which most (if not all) life insurance companies are definitely interested in.
+Life insurance companies “care” if an individual has been prescribed Glyburide because it is a prescription medication specifically used to help treat type 2 diabetics, which is a pre-existing medical condition most (if not all) life insurance companies are definitely interested in.